Kelvin-Collaborations/Moltenix-SC/README.md

 # Moltenix-SC
-resources for unique or preconfigured components of the kelvin default operating system
+resources for unique or preconfigured components of the kelvin default LINUX operating system for software compatability

 ## To Do: